 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-If you already have a valid Indiana driver's license, you may add an "L" endorsement to your license allowing you to operate a motorcycle.
+If you already have a valid Indiana driver's license, you may add an "L" endorsement to your license allowing you to operate a motorcycle or Class A motor driven cycle.
+See the Endorsements and Restrictions page for motorcycle and motor driven cycle restrictions.

-For individuals who want to learn how to ride a motorcycle or improve their current riding skills and knowledge, courses are offered throughout the state through the Indiana Motorcycle Operator Safety Education Program.
-The program is administered through the BMV and courses are conducted through ABATE of Indiana, Inc. A standard curriculum is taught at all training sites by rider coaches who are nationally certified by the Motorcycle Safety Foundation (MSF) and meet the additional requirements of the state program.
+For individuals who want to learn how to ride a motorcycle or improve their current riding skills and knowledge, m otorcycle safety courses are offered throughout the state through the Indiana Motorcycle Operator Safety Education Program.
+The program is administered through and courses are conducted by BMV-approved contractors.
+A standard curriculum is taught at all training sites by rider coaches who are nationally certified by the Motorcycle Safety Foundation (MSF) and meet the additional requirements of the state program.

 If you are less than 18 years old when you apply for a motorcycle endorsement, you must have a parent or guardian sign an agreement of financial liability.